- Clean and minimal interface

 Did I like this aspect?
 I’m not sure.
 I seemed to have a kind of love hate relationship with it.

 I did, however, like being able to expand the settings window, move it around and resize it at will.

 Divi also takes text editing to a whole other level.
-Not only can you edit directly, but the lack of borders and the simplistic controls almost makes it feel like you’re editing a live page.
+Not only can you do inline text editing, but the lack of borders and the simplistic controls almost makes it feel like you’re editing a live page.